 Thesis students must pick up their Warrant the morning of their M.S.
 Presentation.
 After the presentation, the student must ask all committee members to sign the Warrant.

 Graduate school documents (thesis option)

 Thesis students are required by the Graduate School to have their reading committee members sign some additional documents.
-It is important that students familiarize themselves with the Graduate School's Final Submission of Your Electronic Thesis or Dissertation (ETD) and follow all these instructions carefully.
+It is important that students familiarize themselves with the Graduate School's information on Preparing to Graduate and follow all these instructions carefully.